dasch-swiss/dsp-api/docs/02-dsp-ontologies/knora-base.md

 ![Figure 2](knora-base-fig2.dot.png "Figure 2")

-Knora allows a user to see a link if the requesting user has permission to see the source and target resources as well as the `kb:LinkValue`.
+DSP-API allows a user to see a link if the requesting user has permission to see the source and target resources as well as the `kb:LinkValue`.

 ### Part-Whole-Relations between Resources